vilhelmprytz/bornholm/README.md

 Use `A` and `D` to move left or right.
 Use spacebar to jump and aim with your mouse.
 The objective is to survive as long as possible to get a high score.
 Each time you shoot a "ghost" your score increases by one.
 If a ghost manages to touch the player, the game is over.

 Use escape to exit the game completely.
+Press Enter (Return) to restart game when dead.

 ## Requirements for development